Offer Mindset

 Selling Cake VS Ingredients

-Creating effective med spa offers is like baking a cake.
+Creating unicorn offers for your med spa is like baking a cake.

 Baking a cake involves combining multiple “commoditized” ingredients into something that can be sold for a value greater than its parts.